 Estuary Board members, employees, or their close relatives can apply for housing: however, the link must be disclosed on the application form.
 Their application will need to be agreed in accordance with Section 7 of our Probity policy.

 Where applicants or tenants have pets, permission will be needed from Estuary to keep the pet/s in any of our homes.
-Please refer to our Pet Keeping Policy.
+Please refer to our Pet Keeping Guidance.
 Where permission is not granted, or the property has a restriction on the number of pets, if an applicant does decide to refuse an offer due to this reason the offer will count as a suitable offer.
 The exception to this is where it can be evidenced the pet is required for day to day living (i.e. guide dog for the blind, hard of hearing etc), by a suitable agency, or qualified professional.